Strait Talk Peace Project

 2. Transforming promising young people into active peacebuilders via an intensive week-long symposium.
 The symposium provides training in conflict resolution, experience in international policy dialogue, and opportunities to create peace projects and to establish personal relationships that continue to be nurtured even after the symposium ends.

 3. Empowering Strait Talk alumni individually and collectively by building a global, inter-communal network that aggregates ideational resources, political-economic capital, and people-to-people connections.

-Strait Talk serves to bridge grassroots youth advocacy and elite-driven network theory.
-Its process is based on the Interactive Conflict Resolution method, which has been used since the 1960s to facilitate dialogue between people embroiled in seemingly intractable conflicts.
+Strait Talk serves to bridge not only communities but also methodologies, merging grassroots youth advocacy and elite-driven network theory.
+Its process is based on the Interactive Conflict Resolution (ICR) method, which has been used since the 1960s to facilitate dialogue between people embroiled in seemingly intractable conflicts.
 The goals of ICR are to create personal trust across conflict lines and to develop creative and workable ideas to help spur official dialogue.

 Divided Lenses: Film and War Memories in the